perl11/potion/INTERNALS.md

 32-bit and 64-bit platforms.

-The reason for this figure is to allow room for the PNFwd struct:
+The reason for this figure is to allow room for the `PNFwd` struct:

-<pre><code>unsigned int  // POTION_FWD or POTION_COPIED
+    unsigned int  // POTION_FWD or POTION_COPIED
     unsigned int  // allocated space in this slot unsigned long // pointer to moved object
-</code></pre>

-Any time an object is moved by GC or reallocated, a temporary PNFwd is placed in the memory slot to redirect callers temporarily.
+Any time an object is moved by GC or reallocated, a temporary `PNFwd` is placed in the memory slot to redirect callers temporarily.
 In practice, you shouldn't ever need to deal with these values, since the stack scanning phase will rewrite them automatically.

-The first type of PNFwd is POTION_FWD.
+The first type of `PNFwd` is `POTION_FWD`.
 This type is used for reallocation.
 Potion only has four built-in types that are subject to reallocation: tuples, tables, byte strings, and internal buffers.